Tomas Brolin: Injury

-On 16 November 1994 at the Råsunda Stadion in Stockholm, Brolin had broken his foot in a qualifier for UEFA Euro 1996.
+On 16 November 1994 at the Råsunda Stadium in Stockholm, Brolin had broken his foot in a qualifier for UEFA Euro 1996.
 At the time of his injury, Parma were two points clear at the top of the 1994–95 Serie A league table.
 By the time he returned on 23 April 1995, however, Parma were eight points behind leaders and eventual champions Juventus.
 With Gianfranco Zola missing, Brolin was given his first full start after his injury on 7 May 1995, a week after he resumed playing for Sweden.
 His first start in nearly six months came against Genoa, and Parma needed a victory to keep the pressure on runaway leaders Juventus.
 Brolin lasted 62 minutes before he was substituted for Stefano Fiore as Parma drew 0–0 and slipped seven points behind in the title race.
 Brolin struggled the rest of the season to find his form and fitness, but nonetheless continued to make appearances.
 On the last matchday of the season, against Napoli, Brolin was sent off for the first time in his career in the 23rd minute.

 Departure

 During the close season, Parma signed Hristo Stoichkov for £6.5 million from Barcelona as Brolin tried to get back to full fitness for the start of the 1995–96 season.
 Despite scoring in the Parmalat Cup against the United States (2–1) and Boca Juniors (3–1), and participating in a friendly against Anderlecht (1–0) during the club's pre-season, the coach felt that Brolin lacked the appropriate level of fitness to continue playing in the central midfield position.

-Brolin made his first league appearance during the 1995–96 season as a late substitute in a 2–1 home win against Internazionale on 10 September.
-Four days later, in a first round European Cup Winners' Cup, Brolin made his first start against Teuta Durrë in Tirana, as well as made another start in the return match on 28 September.
+Brolin made his first league appearance during the 1995–96 season as a late substitute in a 2–1 home win against Inter Milan on 10 September.
+Four days later, in the first round of the European Cup Winners' Cup, Brolin made his first start against Teuta Durrë in Tirana, as well as made another start in the return match on 28 September.
 After a few more appearances, it was clear that Brolin would not have a chance to play regularly due to his lack of form.
-After five years at Parma, Brolin decided he would have to leave Parma in order to get more playing time.
+After five years at the club, Brolin decided he would leave Parma in search of more playing time.